Timorese wedding traditions: Recent developments

 In light of this controversy, it is puzzling that the first East Timorese government established by Fretilin in 1975 banned barlake and that the party outlawed it in its manifesto.
 The Popular Organisation of East Timorese Women (Organização Popular de Mulheres Timorense) (OPMT), the Fretilin women's organization, was founded by women like Rosa Bonaparte, who had got to know Maoism as students in Portugal and then, in their homeland, campaigned for equal rights for women, and fought against polygamy and barlake.

 In that first East Timorese government, Araújo was appointed as Minister of Economy and Social Affairs and Amaral was the President, although the government survived only nine days until the Indonesians occupied the country.
 Fretilin's position only changed again during the period of resistance against Indonesia, as the support of traditional society was needed.
 That society became a key element of the resistance.
 Expulsions and violence by the Indonesians made cultural life impossible.

-After East Timor regained independence, a cap on the cost of barlake was established in Ermera Municipality to reduce the financial burden on families, and allow them to spend money on more important activities such as schooling children and reducing malnutrition.
+After Timor-Leste gained independence, a cap on the cost of barlake was established in Ermera Municipality to reduce the financial burden on families, and allow them to spend money on more important activities such as schooling children and reducing malnutrition.
 The guidelines became part of the local Tara Bandu, rules decided by the community according to traditional methods.

-Meanwhile, barlake lost its importance amongst the young, urban generation in independent East Timor.
+Meanwhile, barlake lost its importance amongst the young, urban generation in independent Timor-Leste.
 Money is increasingly replacing traditional gifts, such as water buffalo.
 While up to 77 buffaloes were exchanged in the 1950s and 1960s, money replaces the animals, if only because there are not that many buffaloes any more.
 Also, contemporary East Timorese cannot take that much time for ceremonies and celebrations any more.
 In modern jobs, a month's leave cannot be taken.
 In Dili, where young people come to look for work, family ties are missing.
 When a barlake is agreed upon, realities are taken into account and the couple opts for only small a barlake.
 The bride and groom do not want to go into debt, but also want to honour their culture and their parents.
 However, more recent studies indicate that the elites in the urban centers now also use barlake.

 In 2022, Dominikus Saku, the Roman Catholic Bishop of Atambua in West Timor, Indonesia, banned the Hel Keta ceremony, in which the bride price is presented the day before the wedding, at a place between the homes of the bride and groom.
 The groom brings chickens or pigs, which are killed.
 The ceremony only takes place at marriages of couple from different clans or tribes.
 Bishop Saku instructed the diocesan pastors not to bless a marriage if it had been preceded by a Hel Keta.
 He described the ceremony as a superstition contrary to the Catholic faith, and said that it places an economic burden on the families.